samikump/samikump/README.md

 I specialize in databases.
 <br />
-My passions are Java and Mathematics.
+My passions are Java and Mathematics/Statistics.
 <br />
 I enjoy working on projects that combine clean code with a great user experience.